yogeshsd/query2report/documents/README.txt

 	SQL Query
 	Chart Type
 	Database Connection
-A single report having multiple elements can retrive data from one or more databases.
+A single report having multiple elements can retrieve data from one or more databases.
 Support Chart Types are
 	Pie Chart
 	Line Chart
 	Bar Chart